-In determining what would constitute abnormal behavior there is no doubt going to be a socially constructed subjectivism to it.
-If, for instance, abnormal behaviour is thought to violate social norms then whose social norms?
+There is little doubt that when one attempts to determine what constitutes abnormal behavior there is going to be a social and cultural subjectivism involved.
+If, for instance, abnormal behaviour is thought to violate social norms then whose social norms is it said to violate?
 Which society?
-How would we even define society?
 And although we could say that a society is a collection of individuals who are defined by their language, religious practices, and ethnic diversity, societies are often fluid and constantly changing.
 What would be deemed normal behaviour today might not be considered to be at some point in the future.
 If, moreover, we define abnormal behaviour as being “unusual” then who gets to define what is unusual versus what is normal?
 Is it also not possible for someone to behave in an unusual way but not be clinically “abnormal”?

 But other factors are far more clear cut.
 Perhaps less challenging to determine as constituting abnormal behaviour would be that which is dangerous and harmful to others.
 Certain vindictive behaviours on behalf of an individual who appears unable to comprehend moral rights and wrongs might result in psychiatrists diagnosing him with Anti-Social Personality Disorder.
 Behaviour that is harmful to oneself such as the regular cutting of one’s own flesh could be suggestive of Major Depressive Disorder or Bipolar Disorder.
 Acting out in a way that is self-defeating and maladaptive through, for instance, consuming excessive amounts of alcohol or splurging all of one’s cash on a night out at the casino is also easy to identify as abnormal behaviour.

 Our sex is also a major factor given that it influences the way we are raised, our roles in life, how others respond to us, and how we are treated by society.
 We are socialized into traditional sex roles and with this come behaviours that are considered appropriate or inappropriate (generally the range is narrower for females than for males).
-For example, there are still occupations that are traditionally viewed as male such as being an architect, a nuclear physicist, or a mathematician.
+There are still occupations that are traditionally viewed as male such as being an architect, a nuclear physicist, or a mathematician.
 It is not unheard of for a female to be working in one of these professions but it still strikes many as quite unusual when they do.

 Third, there are cultural factors that wield power in our understanding of human behaviour.
 Culture can be defined as “shared learned behaviour which is transmitted from one generation to another for purposes of individual and societal growth, adjustment and adaptation.”
-These are scripts, lifestyles, beliefs, and traditions that individuals are brought up within, learn, and often embrace, and those who behave outside of these norms are viewed as odd.
+These are scripts, lifestyles, beliefs, and traditions that individuals are brought up in, learn, and often embrace, and those who behave outside of these norms are viewed as odd.
 Western society has tended to become far more tolerant of certain groups of individuals although there remain many places in which behaving outside of the norms of a culture will result in acts of discrimination, isolation, and even violence.